Blastic plasmacytoid dendritic neoplasm is commonly misdiagnosed as various forms of leukemia.

-A recent paper details the different ways scientists are investigating tagraxofusp to treat blastic plasmacytoid dendritic cell neoplasm (BPDCN), a rare hematologic malignancy that often presents with skin manifestations.
+A 13-year-old boy presenting an asymptotic dark violaceous infiltrated nodular lesion located on the left cheek was diagnosed with blastic plasmacytoid dendritic cell neoplasm (BPDCN), a rare and aggressive hematologic malignancy that often presents with skin manifestations.

 Rare aggressive cutaneous lymphoma puts patients at risk of thyroid and non-lymphocytic leukemia second primary malignancies, researchers say.